 Institute members are also engaged in evaluation and effectiveness research, and public health systems and services research.

-HSRI research covers the range of health and medical research, and is organized into nine research clusters:
+HSRI research covers the range of health and medical research, including:

 Research topics include cancer; diabetes; valley fever; genes and genomes; bacterial antibiotic resistance; risk-taking behaviors; contraceptive use and alcohol/drug use; income inequality and stroke incidence; the burden of disease and access to services for elderly and people with chronic conditions; developing health communications; environmental health and its economic impacts; engineering solutions to help people with lung conditions breathe better; the hepatitis C virus; health psychology; learning disabilities and disorders; health policy; biohazard detection and food safety; autoimmune diseases and immunology; neuroscience; computational biology and applied mathematics to help solve biomedical challenges; and much more.